Who Lives in Park City Affordable Housing?

 Regulation of Deed-Restricted Properties

-Annual rent increases are based on CPI adjustments in April of each year.
+Annual rent increases for existing projects are based on CPI adjustments in April of each year.
 The City publishes the percentage of increase on this page.

 As of April 2019, allowable rent increase is 3.3%.